 Even firing the state's 200,000 workers "wouldn't have come close to balancing the budget," he said.

 "Those who say we could have balanced the budget through spending cuts alone are guilty of political cynicism at its worst.
 Those are not serious people," he said, but "those who say we could balance the budget through tax increases alone reveal their total economic ignorance and lack of math skills.
 Their grasp of economics must come from living on a hippie commune or something like that."

 The six ballot measures voters will consider May 19 are part of a deal that settled the months-long deadlock over that enormous deficit.
-The
+The measures would:

 Some oppose the spending cap, saying it would tie future officials' hands in addressing the state's needs.
 Some say future lottery revenues probably won't pay off the bonds Schwarzenegger wants to sell against them now.
 Some oppose taking money from the state's most vulnerable.
 And some oppose the whole plan simply because it involves the tax increases to which the Legislature agreed last month.

 But Schwarzenegger said it's all intertwined, and voters must approve it all if it's going to work.